Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Cross-currency futures trading

-In the present setup, the concept of a martingale measure can be introduced through the following definition where the underlying probability space $(\Omega,\cF,\pp)$ endowed with the statistical probability measure $\pp$ and the filtration $\mathbb{F}$ is assumed to be given.
+In the present setup, the concept of a martingale measure for the market model with collateralized trading can be introduced through the following definition where the underlying probability space $(\Omega,\cF,\mathbb{F},\pp)$, which is endowed with the statistical probability measure $\pp$ and the filtration $\mathbb{F}$, is assumed to be given.

-\bd A probability measure $\wtQ$ is called a {\it \PMM} for the date $\Td$ if $\wtQ$ is equivalent on $(\Omega,\cF_{\Td})$ to the statistical probability measure $\pp$ and the process $(\wt{V}_t^\beta(\phiv,C),\, t \in [0,T])$ is a $\wtQ$-local martingale with respect to the reference filtration $\mathbb{F}$ for any self-financing collateralized futures strategy $(\phiv,C)$ with an arbitrary proportional collateralization level $\beta$. \ed
+\bd A probability measure $\wtQ$ is called a \PMM for the date $\Td$ if $\wtQ$ is equivalent on $(\Omega,\cF_{\Td})$ to the statistical probability measure $\pp$ and the process $(\wt{V}_t^\beta(\phiv,C),\, t \in [0,T])$ is a $\wtQ$-local martingale with respect to the reference filtration $\mathbb{F}$ for any self-financing collateralized futures strategy $(\phiv,C)$ with an arbitrary proportional collateralization level $\beta$. \ed

 The local martingale property of the process $\wt{V}_t^\beta(\phiv,C)$ under $\wtQ$ can be used to establish the arbitrage-free property of our market model.
 As customary, we postulate that only trading strategies with the discounted wealth bounded from below by a constant are admissible in order to ensure that the process $\wt{V}_t^\beta(\phiv,C)$ is in fact a supermartingale under $\wtQ$, which in turn excludes arbitrage opportunities.